mathusanMe/Amaze-Voice-Lab/README.md

   - [How to install the dependencies](#how-to-install-the-dependencies)
   - [How to run the game](#how-to-run-the-game)

-This project was realized by GYTMY for the unit `Projet de programmation (PI4)` during Year 2 Second Semester of `Double Licence Mathématiques-Informatique` (2022-2023).
+This project was realized by GYTMY for the unit `Projet de programmation (PI4)` during Year 2 Second Semester of `Double Licence Mathématiques-Informatique` (2022-2023) as a research project.

 ## Project: `Voice-controlled movement of characters`

-## Assigned professor
+## Assigned Researcher/Professor

 Sami Boutamine (<sami.boutamine@utc.fr>)

+## Project Context
+Under the guidance of assigned researcher Professor Sami Boutamine, the project aligns with current academic research trends, emphasizing the practical application of theoretical concepts in computer science and mathematics.
+The project's development within a three-month timeframe demonstrates the ability to deliver sophisticated technological solutions in a condensed period, a hallmark of agile and effective research and development teams.

 ## Students